 We spoke to experts from some of Singapore’s top international schools to understand more about learning through play.
 Plus, how us parents can offer our kids more playful learning opportunities at home…

-Pat’s Schoolhouse knows that children are active, curious and competent learners.
+The Schoolhouse by Busy Bees knows that children are active, curious and competent learners.
 As such, this cool preschool adopts an inquiry-embedded play approach to teaching and learning for its students.
 “We believe that play is a natural learning environment for children as it is safe and familiar to them.
 It begins with children wondering about something interesting, strange or intriguing in the curriculum, before forming questions and pursuing meaningful investigations with teacher’s facilitation to explore the answers.
 This allows children to acquire knowledge, skills and dispositions for holistic development, as well as experience the joy of learning that upholds curiosity, creativity and confidence.”

-The educators at Pat’s Schoolhouse also go to great lengths to provide its little learners with a nurturing environment where they are encouraged to be curious and happy explorers.
+The educators at The Schoolhouse by Busy Bees also go to great lengths to provide its little learners with a nurturing environment where they are encouraged to be curious and happy explorers.
 Using the environment as the third teacher, children take on a constructivist approach to play, which focuses on creating intentional, meaningful, and inquiry-embedded play-based learning experiences.
 By empowering curiosity, creativity, and confidence in children to learn holistically through unhurried, pleasurable caring experiences, children are ready to take on the world with minimal intervention by adults.

-Tanglin’s Infant School has received high praise for its impressive Early Years programme.
+Tanglin Trust School’s Infant School has received high praise for its impressive Early Years programme.
 Keeping in mind its vision to cultivate a balanced education, the school has launched a new outdoor-based learning model for nursery-age children.
 Tanglin’s Forest School Programme takes learning outside by incorporating the outdoors into its curriculum.
 Little ones are encouraged to use authentic materials, appreciate the natural environment and use their surroundings as the “third teacher”.
 Learning in a new setting that’s not confined to a classroom can develop their academic, creative, personal and social skills, and also stimulate physical development.

 “Tanglin’s Forest School Programme is a welcome alternative for children to be active, to learn and to be immersed in the great outdoors.
 The programme is specially developed to complement the existing curriculum to enhance children’s self-confidence, resilience, as well as their spiritual, intellectual and creative development.
 Our team here at Tanglin Trust School developed it to encourage discovery, hands-on learning, collaboration and allow children to explore the environment at the same time,” says Paula Craigie, head of the Infant School at Tanglin Trust School.